suffolklibraries/lgc/content/collections/events/blank-page-journal-02-01.md

     content:
       -
         type: text
-        text: 'Design and create your own work of art, using a mixture of broken ceramic and glass pieces and other found objects, making a beautiful mosaic relief.
-This workshop is part of '
+        text: "Learn how to make personalised journals to plan ideas and create a positive mindset for the new year.\_This workshop is part of "
       -
         type: text
         marks: